chtoucas/Narvalo.NET/docs/Overview.md

 ### Configure StyleCop for Visual Studio

-Edit the local StyleCop settings `Settings.StyleCop` and link it to `etc\Strict.SourceAnalysis` or just copy the settings from another project (but not Narvalo.Core).
+Edit the local StyleCop settings `Settings.StyleCop` and link it to `etc\Strict.SourceAnalysis` or just copy the settings from another project (but not Narvalo.Guards).

-Narvalo.Core is the only project including a StyleCop configuration with actual rules.
+Narvalo.Guards is the only project including a StyleCop configuration with actual rules.
 If you need to update the settings, do it there.
 When you are finished, copy the content of the new configuration to the shared one `etc\Strict.SourceAnalysis`.